-- a.
+- 4. The PetSafe QuickFitTM Collar is designed so you can quickly attach and remove the Receiver Collar from your pet while maintaining the desired fit. - a.
 With the Snap Buckle fastened (9C), thread the collar through the Metal Buckle (9D). - b.
-Slide the excess collar through the "C" Loop on top of the Snap Buckle (9E).
+Slide the excess collar through the "C" Loop on top of the Snap Buckle.
 This will hold the excess collar in place. - c.
-Once the collar fit is determined, use the Snap Buckle to remove and replace the collar. - 5.
-The Receiver Collar should fit snugly, yet loose enough to allow one finger to fit between a Contact Point and your pet's neck (9F).
+Once the collar fit is determined, use the Snap Buckle to remove and replace the collar.

+5. The Receiver Collar should fit snugly, yet loose enough to allow one finger to fit between a Contact Point and your pet's neck (9E).
 Allow your pet to wear the collar for several minutes, then recheck the fit.
-Check the fit again as your pet becomes more comfortable with the Receiver Collar. - - a.
+Check the fit again as your pet becomes more comfortable with the Receiver Collar.

+- 6. Trim the collar as follows: - a.
 Mark the desired length of the collar with a pen.
 Allow for growth if your pet is young or grows a thick winter coat. - b.
 Remove the Receiver Collar from your pet and cut off excess.